skypilot-org/skypilot/docs/source/examples/docker-containers.rst

   run: |
     # Commands to run inside the container

-Any GPUs assigned to the task will be automatically mapped to your Docker container and all future tasks on the cluster will also execute in the container.
+Any GPUs assigned to the task will be automatically mapped to your Docker container, and all subsequent tasks within the cluster will also run inside the container.
+In a multi-node scenario, the container will be launched on all nodes, and the corresponding node's container will be assigned for task execution.

 .. tip::